DOWNLOAD 👉 CRAG 2022 – 23 V6 Sept 2022 👈 DOWNLOAD

 - Will arrive 15 minutes before the start time of the match and be professionally

 dressed in clothing that is distinct from the teams’ playing uniforms and suitable sports footwear.
-(NNI PC would suggest white is worn).
+(NNI COMPWG would suggest white is worn).

 - Inspect the court and goal posts to ensure they conform to rules and provide a safe environment for play.

 - Ensure that players and bench officials only are sitting on the team bench.

 - Agree which goal end each umpire will control.

 - Whether extra time will be played if scores are tied at full time.